 Simply put, these torts are intended to remedy harms that result when marriage vows are broken, not to punish intimate extra-marital speech or expression because of its content.

-The North Carolina appellate court opinion is here.
+The Florida appellate court opinion is here.